prabhasg5/Quantum_texture_generator/README.md

 - **FID** (torchmetrics) – realism vs. training distribution.
 - **LPIPS-to-nearest-train** – novelty; the histogram shows how far generations drift from their closest reference texture.
 - **Feature-space coverage** – EfficientNet feature radii vs. generator reach, plotted with coverage percentage.
+- **Colorfulness stats** – mean/min/max per-sample channel std from generated batches to ensure the model doesn’t drift to grayscale.

 All plots live inside `reports/qgan_fashion/`, with time-stamped copies in `reports/qgan_fashion/epochs/*`.
 Adjust `training.report_every` in `configs/qgan.yaml` if you want to thin out expensive metric passes.

+### 6. Training Stability Tips

+- Use `training.lr_generator` and `training.lr_discriminator` to decouple optimizers; the default slows the discriminator slightly.
+- `training.novelty_lambda` controls the diversity regularizer, while `training.color_penalty_weight`/`color_min_std` enforce a minimum per-sample channel variance to fight grayscale collapse.
+Set the weight to `0.0` to disable the penalty.

 ### 6. Notes on Quantum Creativity